Best practices: Cluster policies

 {"autoscale.min_workers": { "type": "fixed", "value": "0", "hidden": false }}

-2. Assign the policy to users who need to build clusters for these use cases.
-You can assign policies at a user or a group level through the cluster policy UI or the Permissions API.
+2. Assign the policy to users who need to build compute for these use cases.
+You can assign policies at a user or a group level through the policy UI or the Permissions API.
 For example, to assign this policy to a data scientist group through the UI:

-1. Go to the cluster policy and select Edit.
+1. Go to the policy and select Edit.

 2. Select the Permissions tab.